erich666/McUsd/README.md

 I was inspired to take a bit of time to make this project due to hearing at SIGGRAPH 2022 about the pickup of USD in [open metaverse initiatives](https://cesium.com/building-the-open-metaverse-siggraph-2022/) and [ASWF's USD efforts](https://www.aswf.io/news/academy-software-foundation-launches-digital-production-example-library-as-newest-project-to-house-production-grade-content/).
 More important, the [USD Working Group](https://github.com/AcademySoftwareFoundation/wg-usd) is open to participation by all.
 Their openness inspired this effort.
 In particular, I'm told that the [Assets working group](https://github.com/usd-wg/assets/) is best placed to discuss these issues.

-## Observations on UsdPreviewSurface
+## Observations

-I'm putting a summary of my observations first, since what follows is an extensive set of tests for a variety of applications.
+First, a summary of my observations on the specification of UsdPreviewSurface and UsdLux, since what follows after is an extensive list of applications tests.

+### Physical units for lights

 One notable problem with [UsdPreviewSurface](https://graphics.pixar.com/usd/release/spec_usdpreviewsurface.html) as of August 2022 is that the "emissiveColor" is minimally specified as "Emissive component."
 It is unclear whether the color is meant to be specified as the material's on-screen appearance, or meant to be specified in, say, nits.
 These are actually two questions: 1) how does an object with an emissive color appear when directly viewed? and 2) how does this emission color work with other lights?
 For the first question, it is simple to say that the emissiveColor should be treated as a fixed color for the surface, the color that is always shown.
 However, USD has [an elaborate camera model](https://graphics.pixar.com/usd/dev/api/class_usd_geom_camera.html), including an exposure attribute, which implies that the appearance of the light should change as the exposure changes.